-Condé Nast’s chief executive since January 2016, Robert A. Sauerberg Jr has lead fashion’s most famous publishing company.
+Robert A. Sauerberg Jr, former chief executive of Condé Nast, led fashion’s most famous publishing company.
 The executive joined the company as executive vice president in 2005.
 The long-time president of Condé Nast stepped out of the shadows to emerge as Charles Townsend's successor in recent years.

 In 2015, Sauerberg took on much more operational responsibility and orchestrated a major company shake up — replacing the chief financial officer and taking direct control of ad sales, hiring new publishers for Wired, Vanity Fair and GQ, while investing in video content — as he leads Condé Nast’s evolution into a digital-savvy multimedia publication business.
 In July 2015 the company saw web traffic grow 47 percent from the previous year.